 Cuddle up under an umbrella, embrace the romance of a rainy day, and enjoy a long kiss in the rain.
 And remember: Your rainy wedding day will make a great story for your grandchildren someday.

-Regardless of what you believe, it’s impossible to control the weather or predict the forecast with total accuracy.
+Regardless of whether you believe a rainy wedding brings good luck or not, it’s impossible to control the weather or predict the forecast with total accuracy.
 What’s most important is that you work in consultation with your planner and vendors to prepare a rainy day backup plan for your outdoor ceremony or reception.
 Besides a plan B for the venue, think heat lamps, throws and pashminas, and warm beverages for guests.
 Make sure there are enough umbrellas for everyone and procure cute rain boots and colorful umbrellas for the photos.

 Keep in mind that years from now the weather will likely be the last thing you remember when you think of your wedding day.
 Focus on the fact that you’re marrying the love of your life, and look at the bigger picture.
 Although it may be disappointing at the time, a spot of rain during your wedding is likely among the least significant challenges you two will face as a couple.
 Ultimately, it will show that you and your partner can weather anything together.